gandeharshith/live-classroom/README.md

 # live-classroom
-An android app fro parents to see the live footage of their child's classroom
+An android app for parents to see the live footage of their child's classroom